A Resource for Employers

 A Culture of Vacation Deprivation

-Work martyrdom and the always-on nature of the Internet-driven work environment may be contributing to America’s vacation deficit.
-Employees who become accustomed to working requests via smartphone in off hours may feel it’s impossible to unplug for multiple weekdays at a time.
-This work martyr syndrome can lead to a culture of vacation shaming, and contribute to workers’ perceived inability to fully unplug from work during vacation.
+Work martyrdom, and the always-on and always-reachable work culture, may be contributing to America’s vacation deficit.
+Employees who have become accustomed to reading and answering work emails during off-hours may feel it’s impossible to unplug for multiple weekdays at a time.
+This work martyr syndrome can lead to a culture of vacation shaming, and contribute to workers’ perceived inability to fully unplug from work, even while on vacation.

-- 47% of workers surveyed have felt shame at work for taking their well-deserved vacation.5
+- 54% of workers have felt guilty for taking their well-deserved vacation.

-Creating a vacation-friendly culture is important for employees’ well-being since multiple studies have linked the practice of taking vacations to good health.6 Healthy employees are more likely to be productive and happy employees.
+Creating a vacation-friendly culture is important for employees’ well-being, since multiple studies have linked the practice of taking vacations to an increase in overall good health.
+Healthy employees are more likely to be productive and happy employees.
+Even if your staff can’t travel due to the pandemic, they should still be encouraged to take time off and recharge.

-Read on to learn about paid-leave offerings, vacation policy considerations and how to create a PTO-friendly culture that will ensure your employees don’t suffer stress-related burnout or vacation shaming.
+Read on to learn about paid-leave offerings, vacation policy considerations, and how to create a PTO-friendly culture to ensure your employees don’t suffer from stress-related burnout or vacation shaming.

 2. Paid Leave Plan Offerings

-Paid time off plans varies widely by country.
-The U.S. has no statutory requirement that employers offer paid vacation or sick leave.
+Paid time off plans vary widely by country.
+The U.S. has no statutory requirement that employers must offer paid vacation or sick leave.
 In the EU, the paid holiday entitlement is set at a minimum of four weeks per year, exclusive of bank holidays, and sick leave varies by country.

 3. Managing Your PTO Program